Factory dedicated original Mr. Do Run Run’s?

 I believe that Universal shut its Santa Clara office in the late eighties.
 I’m sure they sold off their game inventory to their distributors before closing.
 I suppose the only remaining Universal games…..

-I think we both agree that the control panel in the photos isn’t original.
-Even the conversion kit has a Do Run Run overlay that has a purple / blue color palette (something like the photo below), so don’t for one minute try to pass off this ‘Fruit Stripe Gum‘ thing as authentic.
+To begin, I think Jason and I both agree that the control panel in the photos isn’t original.
+The conversion kit included a Do Run Run overlay that has a purple / blue color palette (something like the photo below), so I think its reasonable to assume this ‘Fruit Stripe Gum‘ overlay on the machine above would not have come from the factory.

-I question whether this is authentic or not, mostly because of that control panel, which could have been swapped, but also because of the instruction sticker placement.
+I also question whether this machine is authentic or not, mostly because of that control panel, but also because of the instruction sticker placement.
 Granted the monitor probably needs to be mounted lower, but the extra space around the generic Universal bezel and then the sticker slapped on there?
 But Jason saw these photos and said that this looks just like the one he saw, only a different control panel.
 Peculiar.

 Got any other Mr. Do Run Run! dedicated photos?

 I’d like to see them / add them to this thread.
-If this cabinet is for real, it certainly leaves something to be desired.
-But then again, Universal games without illustration artwork were stupid simple.
+If this factory cabinet is for real, it certainly leaves something to be desired.
+But then again, the Universal games that did not have fully illustrated artwork were crazy simple in design.

 I think that a full size 3D set of artwork in that blue and purple palette would look awesome, a little bit of a nod to Major Havoc.
 If I owned this cabinet, I would definitely add custom artwork, would you?
 Would a full purple cabinet be too much?

-Update 9.5.09 I would appear as though the control panel used on this Mr. Do Run Run! is the same one used on the Marvin’s Maze conversion on KLOV.
+Update – September 2009 It would appear as though the control panel used on this Mr. Do Run Run! is the same one used on the Marvin’s Maze conversion on KLOV.
 Until I hear differently, I am going to assume that the Marvin’s Maze was either bought as a complete conversion, or there was a rare conversion kit used.

 Also…found a photo of an SNK cabinet that looks a lot like the Mr. Do Run Run! cabinet above, same front angle slant, same back angle, and same looking coin door – It was Vanguard II, check out the flyer;